 Forgetting to sign and date: If you're filling out the paper FAFSA, be sure to sign it.
-If you're filing electronically, be sure to obtain your PIN from www.pin.ed.gov.
-Your PIN is your electronic signature and will always be assigned to you only.
-If you are dependent, your parent must also have a PIN to sign your FAFSA electronically.
+If you're filing electronically, be sure to obtain your FSAID from the FAFSA.
+Your FSAID is your electronic signature and will always be assigned to you only.
+If you are dependent, your parent must also have a FSAID to sign your FAFSA electronically.

 Entering the wrong address: Your permanent address is not your campus or summer address.